AINMI05/Pharma-sales-dashboard/README.md

 ## 🔍 Key Insights
 - N02BE (Paracetamol) accounts for nearly 50% of all drug sales
-- Sales peaked around 2016-2017
-- Saturday and Sunday show slightly lower sales
+- N05B (Anxiolytics) is the 2nd highest selling drug category
-- N05C (Sleeping pills) has near-zero sales — prescription only drug
+- N05C (Sleeping pills) has near-zero sales
+- Sales peaked around 2017-2018 then declined slightly
+- Saturday shows highest sales

 ## 🛠️ Tools Used
 - Microsoft Power BI Desktop
 - Power Query (for data transformation)